dupree/TicketResolutionSystemRAG/README.md

-# Advanced RAG-based IT Helpdesk Assistant
+# Retrieval-Augmented Generation (RAG) based IT Helpdesk Assistant

-This project details the development of an advanced IT Helpdesk Assistant, a sophisticated application built upon a Retrieval-Augmented Generation (RAG) framework.
-It showcases a robust blend of software engineering and Data Science/Machine Learning (DS/ML) skills to create a system that empowers IT support agents.
-By intelligently leveraging historical ticket data, the assistant provides context-aware guidance for resolving new issues.
+This project details the development of an IT Helpdesk Assistant, a sophisticated application built upon a Retrieval-Augmented Generation (RAG) framework.
+It showcases a blend of software engineering and Data Science/Machine Learning (DS/ML) skills to create a system that empowers IT support agents.
+By leveraging historical ticket data, the assistant provides context-aware guidance for resolving new issues.
 The solution is delivered as an interactive Streamlit application, utilizing state-of-the-art Hugging Face models for its core natural language processing tasks, including ticket matching and resolution suggestion.

 ## Problem Addressed

 IT helpdesks often grapple with the challenge of redundant tickets and the inefficient use of accumulated knowledge.
-Support agents may not always be aware of previously resolved similar issues, leading to duplicated efforts and longer resolution times.
+(Human) Support agents may not always be aware of previously resolved similar issues, leading to duplicated efforts and longer resolution times.
 This project addresses this by developing a system that:

 1. Intelligently matches incoming tickets to a rich database of historical tickets.
 2. Furnishes agents with actionable guidance derived from past resolutions, thereby assisting, not replacing, human expertise.